Unleash/unleash/frontend/README.md

 ## Run with a local instance of the unleash-api

-First, start the unleash-api backend on port 4242.
+Refer to the [Contributing to Unleash](../CONTRIBUTING.md#how-to-run-the-project) guide for instructions.
-Then, start the frontend dev server:
+The frontend dev server runs simultaneously with the backend dev server:

 ```
-cd ./frontend
 yarn install
-yarn run start
+yarn dev
 ```

 ## Run with a sandbox instance of the Unleash API